Ehlers scores twice in 3rd, Jets beat Canucks 4-1

+VANCOUVER, British Columbia (AP) -- The Winnipeg Jets' top line wasn't going to be denied against the same opponent for a second consecutive game.

-VANCOUVER, British Columbia (AP) -- Nikolaj Ehlers scored twice in the third period and added an assist as the Winnipeg Jets beat the Vancouver Canucks 4-1 on Thursday night.
+Nikolaj Ehlers had two goals and an assist, Patrik Laine also scored and the Jets beat the Vancouver Canucks 4-1 on Thursday night.

-Patrik Laine and Bryan Little had the other goals for Winnipeg, which got 22 saves from Michael Hutchinson.
+Ehlers, Laine and Mark Scheifele were held off the scoresheet in Vancouver's 4-1 victory at Rogers Arena on Tuesday, but the young trio took it upon themselves to drag their club back into the win column in a rematch played 48 hours later thanks to a quirk in the NHL schedule.

+''We didn't play the game we've been playing over the course of the season,'' Ehlers said. ''We needed to change that.
+Our line knew that, the whole team knew that.''

+With the Jets trailing 1-0 late in the second, Laine got his team on the board when the rookie scoring leader buried his 19th of the season short side on a feed off the rush from Ehlers with 42.5 seconds left on the clock.

+''I like to score from everywhere; I don't care,'' Laine said. ''That was a good play from us and an important goal.''

-Ehlers snapped a 1-all tie 1:23 into the third period after knocking down a pass from Canucks captain Henrik Sedin in the Winnipeg zone and racing the other way.
-The speedy Jets wing moved in on a 2-on-1 and used Mark Scheifele as a decoy before ripping his eighth of the season past Miller on the short side.
+Ehlers gave Winnipeg its first lead 1:23 into the third period after knocking down a pass from Canucks captain Henrik Sedin in the Winnipeg zone and racing the other way.
+The speedy Jets wing moved in on a 2-on-1, using Scheifele as a decoy before ripping his eighth past Miller.

+''He's an amazing kid,'' the 18-year-old Laine said of the 20-year-old Ehlers. ''I haven't seen a guy who can skate like that.
+He has really good hands and like everybody saw, he can also score.
+It's nice to be on the same line.''

 Vancouver had a good chance on a power play a few minutes later, but Hutchinson snagged Sven Baertschi's shot with his glove.

-The Jets took a two-goal lead with 7:36 left on a man advantage of their own when Ehlers took a pass at the side of the net and walked out in front before roofing his second of the night over Miller's shoulder.
+The Jets took a two-goal lead with 7:36 left on a man advantage of their own after the Canucks were penalized for too many men on the ice.
+Ehlers took a pass at the side of the net and walked out in front before roofing his second of the night over Miller's shoulder.

+Ehlers fed Laine from the same spot earlier in the power play, but the young sniper was stopped.

+''I tried to put it backdoor to Patrik first, but he didn't want to score,'' Ehlers deadpanned with Laine listening to his answer. ''I knew the defenseman was going to cheat a little bit, and I just did it myself.''

 Little made it 4-1 with his fifth at 15:43 on a goal that stood after a video review and a subsequent Vancouver challenge for goalie interference.